Pork could get more expensive in 2024 as pig farmers adjust to California’s Proposition 12

 The IPPA estimates it will cost $3,500 per sow to upgrade infrastructure to become Proposition 12 complaint.
 Those costs will also be passed on to the consumer, Leman said.

-Although the future remains uncertain for many pig farmers, Dr. Nick Paulson, associate head of the department of agriculture and consumer economics at University of Illinois, said consumers will not see a big impact.
+Although the future remains uncertain for many pig farmers, Dr. Nick Paulson, associate head of the Department of Agriculture and consumer economics at the University of Illinois, said consumers will not see a big impact.
 At least not right away.

 Paulson said eventually the market will rebalance for pork farmers and consumers.